Updated: Dec 22, 2022

 The goal of the training is to make sure managers are fully aware of the workplace behavior requirements and the disciplinary repercussions if those standards are not met.
 Employers must inform managers, staff, and administrators about legally acceptable and reasonable practices and actions, as well as what constitutes illegal activity.

 Employers should expect the newly passed rules and regulations to be strictly followed, notwithstanding the continuing fights for equity and non-discrimination.
-In the future, more protective laws, rules, and regulations are expected to be implemented.
+In the future, more protective LGBTQ discrimination laws and policies are expected to be implemented.
 Employers must also continue to change in terms of offering a supportive and secure working atmosphere for all workers, not just transgender employees.

 Even if the law does not expressly protect victims of discrimination based on sexual orientation, your organization can.
 Here are some good ways to start defending yourself from sexual orientation discrimination at work, regardless of your situation: